-7. If the location information received from Location management client, the 3GPP core network and/or the 3rd party location management server do not match or the NEF reported Area of Interest monitoring result does not match with the determined target VAL UE location status (present/absence) in LM server, then the LM server shall consider the target VAL UE as outside from its specified area of interest and shall notify ("Notify Mismatch Location" message) the VAL server of the same, including target VAL UE ID and the location information from LM server, the 3GPP core network and/or the 3rd party location management server in the notification message.
+9a.
+If the location information received from Location management client, the 3GPP core network and/or the 3rd party location management server do not match or the NEF reported Area of Interest monitoring result does not match with the determined target VAL UE location status (present/absence) in LM server, then the LM server shall consider the target VAL UE as outside from its specified area of interest and shall notify ("Notify Mismatch Location" message) the VAL server of the same, including target VAL UE ID and the location information from LM server, the 3GPP core network and/or the 3rd party location management server in the notification message.

-8. If the target VAL UE's current location is from Location management client, the 3GPP core network and/or the 3rd party location management server matches, and either not in the predetermined area of interest received from VAL server in Monitor Location Subscription Request message or not within the proximity range of the reference UE, and such out of area of interest result is also aligned with the NEF reported area of interest monitoring result, then the LM server considers the target VAL UE as outside from its specified area of interest and shall notify the VAL server that the target VAL UE's current location is outside of area of interest and target VAL UE ID in "Notify Absence" message.
+9b.
+If the target VAL UE's current location is from Location management client, the 3GPP core network and/or the 3rd party location management server matches, and either not in the predetermined area of interest received from VAL server in Monitor Location Subscription Request message or not within the proximity range of the reference UE, and such out of area of interest result is also aligned with the NEF reported area of interest monitoring result, then the LM server considers the target VAL UE as outside from its specified area of interest and shall notify the VAL server that the target VAL UE's current location is outside of area of interest and target VAL UE ID in "Notify Absence" message.

+If the target UE or the reference UE lost connectivity, the LM server determines the target VAL UE is outside the predetermined area of interest or dynamic area of interest, and shall notify the VAL server "Notify Absence" message.

+the target UE lost connectivity, and target VAL UE's current absolute location from reference UE per step 6c and not in the predetermined area of interest or not within the proximity range of the reference UE;

+the target UE lost connectivity, and target VAL UE's current relative location from reference UE per step 6c and not in the predetermined area of interest or not within the proximity range of the reference UE;

+the reference UE lost connectivity, and reference VAL UE's absolute relative location from target UE per step 6c.
+The target UE's location is not within the proximity range of the reference UE;

+the reference UE lost connectivity, and reference VAL UE's current relative location from target UE per step 6c.
+The target UE's location is not within the proximity range of the reference UE;